Cultural Dimensions of AI Perception: Charting Expectations, Risks, Benefits, Tradeoffs, and Value in Germany and China

 \section{Acknowledgments}

 This approach builds on the foundation laid by a prior study from Ralf Philipsen and the first author \parencite{Brauner2023}.
 The methodology employed in this study has evolved over multiple studies and extensive discussions with colleagues.
-To name just a few, we express our gratitude to Julia Offermann and Julian Hildebrandt for their viewpoints on the methodological approaches and interpretations.
+To name just a few, we express our gratitude to Julia Offermann and Julian Hildebrandt for their inspiring viewpoints on the methodological approaches and interpretations.
 We thank Tim Schmeckel for research support.
 Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy -- EXC-2023 Internet of Production -- 390621612.